Diversity Promotion

 Corporate Pension Plan

-People from various backgrounds fulfill their potential and leverage their strengths at KIOXIA Group.
+People from various backgrounds fulfill their potential and leverage their strengths at Kioxia Group.